NF-Revolution/HannasEquestrianProject/rules/module-creation-rules.md

 - Use the commonFeatureModule template from the local/commonFeatureModule directory when creating a feature module.
 * Update Namespace in build.gradle.kts:
-- In the build.gradle.kts file of the new module, find the string "com.nfrevolution.ynth.xxx".
+- In the build.gradle.kts file of the new module, find the string "com.nfrevolution.hannasequestrianproject.xxx".
-- Replace xxx with the module name (e.g., for a module named auth, set "com.nfrevolution.ynth.auth").
+- Replace xxx with the module name (e.g., for a module named auth, set "com.nfrevolution.hannasequestrianproject.auth").
 * Configure Package Structure:

-- In the local/commonModule/src or local/commonFeatureModule/src directory, the default package is kotlin.com.nfrevolution.ynth.
+- In the local/commonModule/src or local/commonFeatureModule/src directory, the default package is kotlin.com.nfrevolution.hannasequestrianproject.
 - For each target (e.g., Android, iOS) in the src directory of the new module, append the module name as a subpackage.
-- Example: For a module named auth, use the package kotlin.com.nfrevolution.ynth.auth.
+- Example: For a module named auth, use the package kotlin.com.nfrevolution.hannasequestrianproject.auth.
 * Place Module in KMP Directory:
 - Create the new module inside the kmp directory.
 - Select the most suitable subdirectory based on the module's purpose (e.g., kmp/feature for feature modules, kmp/core for core utilities, kmp/compose for UI stuff).